 U.S. international services consist of services provided by and to the United States in international markets through all four modes of supply of services: (1) cross-border supply, (2) consumption abroad, (3) commercial presence, and (4) presence of natural persons.
 BEA’s international services statistics bring together information on all services provided to international customers or procured from international sources.
-These statistics are organized into two groups: trade in services, which is trade in the conventional sense, and on services supplied through the channel of direct investment by affiliates of multinational enterprises.
+These statistics are organized into two groups: trade in services, which approximately cover modes of supply 1, 2, and 4 and services supplied through affiliates, which approximately cover mode 3.
+1

 U.S. trade in services statistics are recorded as U.S. exports and U.S. imports in the international transactions accounts (ITAs).
-They include twelve broad categories: manufacturing services on physical inputs owned by others2; maintenance and repair services n.i.e.; transport; travel (for all purposes including education); insurance services; financial services; charges for the use of intellectual property n.i.e.; telecommunications, computer, and information services; other business services; personal, cultural, and recreational services; and government goods and services n.i.e.
+They include twelve broad categories: manufacturing services on physical inputs owned by others2; maintenance and repair services n.i.e. (not included elsewhere); transport; travel (for all purposes including education); construction; insurance services; financial services; charges for the use of intellectual property n.i.e.; telecommunications, computer, and information services; other business services; personal, cultural, and recreational services; and government goods and services n.i.e.
 For more information on the definitions of the major trade in services categories, see Part III of “U.S. International Economic Accounts: Concepts and Methods.”

 The trade statistics cover both affiliated and unaffiliated transactions between U.S. residents and foreign residents.
-Affiliated transactions consist of intrafirm trade within multinational enterprises—trade between U.S. parent companies and their foreign affiliates and trade between U.S. affiliates and their foreign parent or other members of their foreign parent groups.
+Affiliated trade consists of intrafirm trade within multinational enterprises—trade between U.S. parent companies and their foreign affiliates and trade between U.S. affiliates and their foreign parent or other members of their foreign parent groups.
 Unaffiliated trade is with foreigners that neither own, nor are owned by, the U.S. party to the transaction.
 Not all transactions that flow through affiliated channels are recorded as or considered to be affiliated transactions.
 In particular, all insurance services are recorded as unaffiliated in BEA’s statistics because most insurance services are considered to be provided to the policyholders who pay the insurance premiums and who are unaffiliated with either company and those that are not are not separately identifiable in source data.

-Services supplied through affiliates includes the commercial presence mode of supply and refers to services supplied by majority-owned affiliates of multinational enterprises (MNEs) through the channel of direct investment.2 The statistics cover transactions between majority-owned foreign affiliates (MOFAs) of U.S. enterprises and foreign residents, both in the local economy and in other foreign markets, and transactions between majority-owned U.S. affiliates (MOUSAs) of foreign enterprises and U.S. residents.
+Services supplied through affiliates statistics refer to services supplied by MNEs through their majority-owned affiliates.
+The statistics cover transactions between majority-owned foreign affiliates of U.S. enterprises and foreign residents, both in the local economy and in other foreign markets, and transactions between majority-owned U.S. affiliates of foreign enterprises and U.S. residents.
 Because of the importance of proximity to customers in the delivery of services, many MNEs serve foreign markets partly or wholly through their affiliates located in, or close to, the markets they serve.

 For affiliates in industries other than wholesale and retail trade, insurance, and banking, services supplied through affiliates are the sales of services reported by multinational enterprises.
 For wholesale and retail trade, insurance, and banking, adjustments are made to reported sales of services to better capture the value of services supplied.
 More specifically, these adjustments add 1) wholesalers and retailers distributive services, 2) insurers premium supplements, and 3) banks' implicitly-charged services; they subtract a proxy measure of insurers' expected losses.3